bsdlp/burrito.sh/content/linode-python-api-tool.markdown

 my new master, 127.0.0.1.

 ```
+#!python
 from linode import api
 linode = api.Api('topsekritkey')

-for domain in linode.domain.list():                                      # for each domain entry in the list,
+for domain in linode.domain.list():
+# for each domain entry in the list,
-    if domain['TYPE'] == 'slave':                                        # check if the domain is a slave entry, as I have some master entries mixed in,
+    if domain['TYPE'] == 'slave':
+# check if the domain is a slave entry, as I have some master entries mixed in,
-        targetID = domain['DOMAINID']                                    # grab the domain ID,
+        targetID = domain['DOMAINID']
+# grab the domain ID,
+        linode.domain.update(DomainID=targetID, MASTER_IPS='127.0.0.1')
-        linode.domain.update(DomainID=targetID, MASTER_IPS='127.0.0.1')  # update the MASTERS_IPS value for $DomainID, if additional ips, semicolon ";" delimited.
+# update the MASTERS_IPS value for $DomainID, if additional ips, semicolon ";" delimited.
+        print(domain)
-        print(domain)                                                    # look pretty sorta.
+# look pretty sorta.
 ```

 That quick and dirty snippet should do the trick.